chiefbiiko/deno-libhydrogen/README.md

 }
 ```

+**note**

-**note** the `errors.HydroError` constructor does not have a message parameter
+the `errors.HydroError` constructor does not have a message parameter

 ## security considerations

-* module throws only `errors.HydroError` - its instances have a fixed uninformative bogus message, again - to avoid leakage
+* module throws only `errors.HydroError` - its instances have a fixed uninformative bogus message - to avoid leakage

-  * still there is `err.stack` - make sure to not expose it to the outside of your application
+  * still there is `err.stack` - make sure not to expose it to the outside of your application

-* `deno-libhydrogen` clears any internally allocated memory after use, both on `deno` and `rust` side - to avoid leakage
+* `deno-libhydrogen` clears any internally allocated memory after use, both on `deno` and `rust` side, again - to avoid leakage

   * make sure to clear any secret memory once you no longer need it, fx: `utils.memzero(keypair.secret_key.bufferview)`